TT515/Florence_Price_Art_Song_Dataset/README.md

-# Florence Price Art Song Dataset and Piano Accompaniment Generator
+# Florence Price Art Song Dataset

 **This repository is a companion to the ISMIR 2025 paper**
 **“The Florence Price Art Song Dataset and Piano Accompaniment Generator”**